 Magang Tianhou Temple, Mazu temple in Nangan, Taiwan.

-The Magang Tianhou Temple stands near the coast of Nangan Island and displays traditional Chinese architecture with carved details and ornamental roofs.
-The structure includes a main prayer hall dedicated to the goddess Mazu alongside smaller shrines for other protective deities.
+Magang Tianhou Temple is a Mazu temple located near the coast of Nangan Island, Taiwan.
+The building has a curved, ornate roof with colorful details and a central prayer hall dedicated to the sea goddess Mazu, flanked by smaller shrines for other protective figures.

 The temple serves as a gathering place for local fishermen and sailors who come to seek blessings for safe voyages and protection at sea.
 Visitors light incense and perform rituals that show how deeply maritime concerns remain part of daily life on the island.